-Carrying on the example of a £35,000 salary - by the time you reach state pension age of 68, you could have lost out on over £17,500 compared to those who don’t have children or receive full pay during parental leave.
+Carrying on the example of a £35,000 salary - by the time you reach state pension age of 68, you could have lost out on over £17,500 compared to those who don’t have children (or those lucky souls who receive full pay during parental leave).

-So, and this is the important part of this blog: what can we do about it?
+The important question: what can we do about it?
 How can we minimise the negative impact parental leave has on our pension?
 The first thing to do is to find out what your employers parental leave policy is, and find out if there's any scope to negotiate better parental pay or pension contribution by your employer.
 Secondly, consider increasing your pension contribution, even by 1%, to offset periods with lower contributions.